edgarpf/aws-cda-tips/README.md

 - AWS CloudFormation assume default template version if one is not explicitly mentioned in a CloudFormation template.
 - It provides a set of Python helper scripts that you can use to install software and start services on an Amazon EC2 instance in your stack.

+- 60 is the limit to the number of parameters in the template.

 - The valid parts of the Cloud Formation template are parameters, outputs and resources.